Skip to content

 How many fantasy football players actually use AI tools?

-Roughly 90 percent of fantasy football players regularly engage with at least one AI-related tool, and about 82 percent specifically use AI for trade or waiver-wire suggestions, according to adoption research cited by outlets covering the fantasy AI tool space.
+Nearly 90 percent of fantasy football players regularly engage with at least one AI or AI-related tool, and 82 percent specifically use AI-powered trade or waiver-wire suggestions, per the same IBM/Morning Consult survey of 500 US fantasy managers ages 18 to 45, published September 10, 2024.
 AI assistance in fantasy football is now the norm, not a novelty.